 Is art is your forte?
 Then the non-profit Glastonbury Art Guild may be of interest.
 They promote art appreciation, mentoring and instructing, hosting and promoting art exhibitions, and awarding scholarships.

-If you’re the outdoors type, Glastonbury offers over 20 parks and nature preserves for hiking and biking, local access to the Connecticut River for fishing and boating, and a nine-hole golf course.
+If you’re the outdoors type, Glastonbury offers over 20 parks and nature preserves for hiking and biking and local access to the Connecticut River for fishing and boating.
+Two golf courses are located in town, Minnechaug Golf Course and Glastonbury Hills Country Club.
 The Connecticut Audubon Society Center has a location right in Glastonbury uniquely located close to the Connecticut River.
 The Center is dedicated to promoting awareness of the river’s ecosystem and the wildlife it supports.
 There is also the Cotton Hollow Preserve which offers parks and recreation, hiking, fishing, walking trails and a nature preserve.
+The Riverfront Park is a great place to enjoy outdoor activities with man fields and courts and with boat access to the Connecticut River.

 There are over 30 farms and produce stands in Glastonbury which allows the hand picking of ripe fruit, and a great sources of fresh locally grown produce.